 Police may attempt to visit you at home or send you a letter in the mail.
-If the hit and run just involves minor property damage, expect to receive a letter in the mail from the investigating police department with 5 -7 days of the accident.
-The moment you receive the letter is the moment when you should seriously consider retaining a South Florida hit and run lawyer.
+If the hit and run just involves minor property damage, expect to receive a letter in the mail from the investigating police department within 5 -7 days of the accident.
+The moment you receive the letter is the moment that you should seriously consider retaining a South Florida hit and run lawyer.

 You are under investigation for a crime and any statement that you give to police will be used as evidence against you.
 If the accident involved death or serious bodily injury, expect for an arrest warrant to be issued.
 Penalties for hit and run can range from fines and traffic school to mandatory state prison time.

 Leaving the scene of an accident is a serious offense and the penalties and consequences can be further heightened if there are deaths or injuries involved in the accident.
 Taking this into account, retaining a lawyer is the most sensible thing you can do for yourself and your future if you find yourself in such a situation.